CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     },
     ```

-25. Make the following modification to the file .eslintrc.json to work around a new lint rule that was
+25. Navigate to **.eslintric.json** file from left navigation and make the following modification to the file, as a workaround to the new lint rule that was
    too strict.

    a) Open the **.eslintrc.json(1)** file.